 If you have problems preparing your figures or tables, please contact our Technical Editor in charge of figures and tables.

 Footnotes and Appendices

 Footnotes are authorised in Bionomina, but should not be too long.
 Long comments that are not indispensable for the understanding of the text but that provide useful additional information can be presented as Appendices at the end of the paper.

-Citations from other works should be provided between quotations marks and in italics (in which case terms in italics in the original revert to roman), to distinguish them from mere placement of a word or phrase between quotation marks for other reasons.
+Citations from other works should be provided between double quotations marks (“ ”), to distinguish them from mere placement of a word or phrase between simple quotation marks (‘ ’) for other reasons, e.g. to express doubts about the appropriateness of a term for the concept for which it is used.
 Citations should be given ne varietur, but with possible deletions clearly indicated by […].
 Misprints or other errors may be pointed to by [sic].

 Use of dashes and other connectors